GluuFederation/docs-gg-prod/3.1.3/source/index.md

 ## Overview

-Gluu Gateway is an API Gateway that leverages the Gluu Server for central client management and access control using OAuth and UMA scopes.
+Gluu Gateway is an API Gateway that leverages the open source [Gluu Server](https://gluu.org/) for central client management and access control, and inherits its core gateway functionality from the open source [Kong API Gateway](https://konghq.com/kong-community-edition/).

 ## Modes
+Gluu Gateway enables API access management via OAuth scopes, UMA scopes or both ("mix mode").

 ### OAuth Mode
 In the OAUTH Mode, an OAuth token is generated with the use of Consumer credentials (oxd_id, client_id and client_secret).
 Then a call with the access token is made to Kong which proxies the Upstream API.
 You can read more about Consumer credentials in the [Consumer section](./admin-gui.md#consumers).